Inclement Weather - School Closings

 The Harrisonville School District may delay the opening of school by two hours when it appears conditions might improve.
 The decision to close school or to delay the opening of school by two hours will be made by 5:30 a.m. to allow time for the media to broadcast this decision prior to most students preparing for the school day.
 When school is delayed by two hours, Harrisonville High School and Cass Career Center will begin at 9:45 a.m., Harrisonville Middle School will begin at 9:30 a.m., and McEowen Elementary, Harrisonville Elementary, and the Early Childhood Center will begin at 10:50 a.m.
+No breakfast will be served on these days.
 Regular school closing time will be observed on delayed school opening days.

 It is very important that parents have plans for younger children when school is dismissed early.
 In the event a parent is not or cannot be home, arrangements should be made for the child to stay with a friend or neighbor.
 Parents should insist their children dress for protection against prolonged exposure to the weather as a safety precaution.

 The decision to hold school or not to hold school is always a difficult one.
 Every effort will be made to consider the safety of the students, the safety of the faculty, and the convenience to parents when making such decisions.
 Your cooperation and assistance is appreciated.
 It is always the parent or guardian’s decision to determine the safety for their child during inclement weather.
 If you have questions regarding school dismissal, call the building in which your child attends or the district office at 380-2727.